 7.)
 Do your Sunday gatherings have anything for kids?
-Though we are still getting our bearings, we have supervision and a special program for kids 0-12 every service.
+We have supervision and a special program for kids 0-10 every service.
 Kids 5 and up can stay in the worship service and will be dismissed just prior to the sermon.
 We use The Gospel Project curriculum, which shows kids how the whole Bible points us to Jesus.
 Our volunteers are members of MHC who have been interviewed and gone through a proper background check.

 8.)
 What should I wear?
 Preferably clothes!
 Wear whatever you would wear normally and in whatever makes you comfortable.